-- 2.1 As detailed in agenda item 8, the publication of the LUWP provided clarity that for LEPs within Mayoral Combined Authority (MCA) areas, the LEPs would be integrated into the MCA.
+- 2.1 As detailed in agenda item 9, the publication of the LUWP provided clarity that for LEPs within Mayoral Combined Authority (MCA) areas, the LEPs would be integrated into the MCA.
 Further details are expected from Government over the coming weeks.
-Within MCAs it is expected there will be greater freedom for the MCA/LEP arrangement to be developed according to local need. - 2.2 West Yorkshire Leaders and the Mayor have written to LEP private sector members (see appendix 1) to underline the importance of the existing deep partnership with the private sector, the opportunity to further strengthen this arising from the LEP review, and the retention of the LEP as part of the MCA.
+Within MCAs it is expected there will be greater freedom for the MCA/LEP arrangement to be developed according to local need. - 2.2 Any further updates following the government's Spring Statement on 23rd March will be provided verbally at the meeting.